libsidplayfp/VICE-testprogs/Monitor/testbench/readme.txt

 To add a (working!) new test:

+- in Makefile:
-- in Makefile add "foo.log" to the RESULTS0 list
+  - add "foo.log" to the RESULTS0 list
   - if the test uses an external .asm file, add "foo.prg" to the PROGS list

 To add a (non working!) new test:

+- in Makefile:
-- in Makefile add "todo/foo.log" to the RESULTS0TODO list
+  - add "todo/foo.log" to the RESULTS0TODO list
   - if the test uses an external .asm file, add "todo/foo.prg" to the PROGSTODO list

 -------------------------------------------------------------------------------
 The individual tests:
 -------------------------------------------------------------------------------

+What follows are brief descriptions of each test (or group of tests)

 -------------------------------------------------------------------------------
 TODO!